chrisaugu/StuckWanYah/README.md

 ## What is StuckWanYah?
 StuckWanYah ["Stak Wan Yah"] or "Stuck Wan"  is a pun used used explicitly for .
+StuckWanYah is a pun for ‘stak wan’ [tok pisin].
+The word has subtle meanings…

 This is a rewrite of [ecto / mugshot-wars](https://github.com/ecto/mugshot-wars) using MongoDB instead of Reddis and Jade templates instead of EJS.
 The script uses the [elo rating algorithm](https://en.wikipedia.org/wiki/Elo_rating_system) to compute relative value of comparison.
 The original version of the type of app goes back to Mark Zuckerberg's Facemash which was the predecessor to Facebook.